1npw/DiamondMount_Mainsail_Theme_by_1NPW/README.md

 Join The Diamond Community on discord: https://discord.gg/pKgXaNQZ

 # -Pick the color or you choice
-# -Dowload the files and upload
+# -Download the zip and unzip it on your computer
 # -Create .theme file ine mainsail (config file)
 (if you don see the .theme actuvate hiden file)
-# -Upload your file
+# -Upload all the file extracted from the zip file
 # -Click F5 to reload your intenet browser

 If there is any bug you may have to go clean the image cache of your internet browser.